PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/4-how-tos/4-handle-plan-selection/README.md

 In such a case you should provide to the billing context the selected plan, and if applicable the quantity associated with.

 :::warning Attention
-When you handle the plan selection by yourself, we recommend you to retrieve the [subscription in PHP](../5-retrieve-subscription/README.md) to know if you must displayed the plan selection or the subscription during billing-cdc bootstrap.
+When you handle the plan selection by yourself, we recommend you to retrieve the [subscription in PHP](../5-retrieve-subscription/README.md) to know if you must display the plan selection or the subscription during billing-cdc bootstrap.
 :::

 ## Add plan selection